Henry Suso: Career

 Suso was then sent on for further studies in philosophy and theology, probably first at the Dominican monastery in Strasbourg, perhaps between 1319 and 1321, and then from 1324 to 1327 he took a supplementary course in theology in the Dominican Studium Generale in Cologne, where he would have come into contact with Meister Eckhart, and probably also Johannes Tauler, both celebrated mystics.

 Returning to his home priory at Constance in about 1327, Suso was appointed to the office of lector (lecturer).
 His teaching, however, aroused criticism – most likely because of his connection with Eckhart in the wake of the latter's trial and condemnation in 1326–29.
 Suso's Little Book of Truth, a short defence of Eckhart's teaching, probably dates from this time, perhaps 1329.
 In 1330 this treatise, and another, were denounced as heretical by enemies in the Order.
 Suso traveled to the Dominican General Chapter held at Maastricht in 1330 to defend himself.
-The consequence is not entirely known – at some point between 1329 and 1334 he was removed from his lectorship in Constance, though he was not personally condemned.
+The outcome is not entirely clear.
+At some point between 1329 and 1334 he was removed from his lectorship in Constance, though he was not personally condemned.

 Knowledge of Suso's activities in subsequent years is somewhat sketchy.
 It is known that he served as prior of the Constance convent – most likely between 1330 and 1334, though possibly in the 1340s.
 It is also known that he had various devoted disciples, a group including both men and women, especially those connected to the Friends of God movement.
 His influence was especially strong in many religious communities of women, particularly in the Dominican Monastery of St. Katharinental in the Thurgau, a famous nursery of mysticism in the 13th and 14th centuries.
 In the mid-1330s, during his visits to various communities of Dominican nuns and Beguines, Suso became acquainted with Elsbeth Stagel, prioress of the monastery of Dominican nuns in Töss.
 The two became close friends.
 She translated some of his Latin writings into German, collected and preserved most of his extant letters, and at some point began gathering the materials that Suso eventually put together into his Life of the Servant.

-Suso shared in the exile of the Dominican community from Constance between 1339 and 1346, during the most heated years of the quarrel originally between Pope John XXII and the Holy Roman Emperor, continued by Pope Benedict XII.
-He was transferred to the monastery at Ulm in about 1348.
+Suso shared the exile of the Dominican community from Constance between 1339 and 1346, during the most heated years of the quarrel that began between Pope John XXII and Louis IV, Holy Roman Emperor which was continued by Pope Benedict XII.
+Suso was transferred to the monastery at Ulm in about 1348.
 He seems to have remained there for the rest of his life.
 Here, during his final years (possibly 1361–63), he edited his four vernacular works into The Exemplar.

 Suso died in Ulm on 25 January 1366.